Configure an action stage

 If you have informative and/or instructional content already prepared in a content block for this action stage, select it from the Content block dropdown list— otherwise, leave it blank and you can come back and add it later

-Step 3: Configure the Proceed and Stop action buttons
+Step three: configure the 'Proceed' and 'Stop' action buttons

 On the Proceed/Stop tab, add the button labels for the Proceed action and Stop action buttons, these are the text-based names applied to the buttons and seen by the end-user/reviewer.
 The Process status and Stop status is required, too, you will need to complete the status fields before the system will let you save.

-The Proceed and Stop statuses are used to help you find and manage the decisions as applied by the end-user/reviewer.
+The Proceed status and Stop status are used to help you find and manage the decisions as applied by the end-user/reviewer.
 Make sure each action stage you create has unique Proceed and Stop status values.

 Create review notifications